hwahyeon/currency-converter-kr/README.md

-# Currency Converter for Korean Number
+# Currency Converter for Korean Numbers

 ## Overview
 This web application is designed to assist to calculate currency conversions using Korean-style numbers.
 It accepts numbers expressed in colloquial Korean, a mix of Korean and Arabic numerals, and even decimal points written in Korean.